0xNico/noir-pay/README.md

 Then run these commands **in order**, it is important that you run the tests one after the other as this is how the functional flow of zk-PROOFs work.
 You cannot withdraw funds that no proof was ever generated for.
 ```bash cd ./program && cargo test-bpf deposit_should_succeed```
 ``` ./program && cargo test-bpf withdrawal_should_succeed```
+> Please note this will only currently work on Linux/Mac OSX environment's due to the need for the Solana Rust BPF Toolchain. - I have tested it from within WSL2 and it works there also.

 ### Light Protocol Description